Solving satisfiability by Bayesian inference: Polynomial time resolution of the 3-SAT problem

-The 3-SAT problem is to determine whether a function $\mathsf{f}$, defined as a conjunction of $m$ disjunctions (or clauses) with exactly three literals, is or not satisfiable.
+The 3-SAT problem is to determine whether a logical function, defined as a conjunction of $M$ disjunctions (or clauses) with at most three literals per clause, is or not satisfiable.
 For instance, a particular clause $\mathsf{C}_r$ may be